 In addition to this, God has given Satan the power to make people forgetful.
 Therefore God commands us to seek refuge in Him and then tells us who we are seeking refuge from.

-God tells us quite clearly the identity of this slinking whisperer so that we are alerted and ever watchful.
+God tells us quite clearly the identity of this slinking whisperer.
 Satan is the one who is continually performing his role.
 He is obsessed with it and will not stop.